 Needless to say, white was a Miata color from the beginning.
 However, early white Miatas had a problem where the paint would peel off the cars.
-The issue of Miata-photon interaction first received significant popular attention at this stage.
+This was the stage at which the issue of Miata-photon interaction first received significant popular attention.
 Owners with peeling paint noticed that their cars did not only look worse.
 The cars also became very noticeably slower when the paint peeled off.